Philip95/technikum_fp/Readme.md

 Git Repository can be found at https://github.com/Philip95/technikum_fp

 ## Rationale

-//TODO describe files and explain the game shortly
 ### Game

 For this Project Blackjack was chosen.
 Blackjack is a card game where players try to get a hand with a higher total value than the dealer without going over 21.